DS-100/sp22/syllabus.md

 #### Exams

 Cheating on exams is a serious offense.
 We have methods of detecting cheating on exams – so don't do it!
 Students caught cheating on any exam will fail this course.
-We will be following the [EECS departmental policy on Academic Honesty](https://eecs.berkeley.edu/resources/students/academic-dishonesty), so be sure you are familiar with it.

 <br>